BIH-MI/opt/README.md

 * No installation needed
 * Suitable for rapid rollout
-* Easy to set up and use
+* Easy to setup and use
 * Pseudonymization of subject and sample data
 * Management of pseudonyms
 * Simple record linkage mechanisms